-While the course is open to everyone aged 19 and over, successful applicants will have a high level of sight reading confidence and some experience with small ensemble and one per part a capella singing.
+While the course is open to everyone aged 18 and over, successful applicants will have a high level of sight reading confidence and some experience with small ensemble and, for singers, one per part a capella singing.
 Current and recent university music students are especially encouraged to apply and some familiarity with Renaissance repertoire will also be an asset.
 We encourage everyone to apply, though; a major in vocal studies is not a requirement, nor is the completion of formal musicological study.

 This course will be very heavily focussed on performance; we will encounter academic, liturgical, and stylistic questions primarily through our practical engagement with the music itself.
 All that is required is an open mind and an affinity for collaborative ensemble music making.

 We are extraordinarily privileged to be giving our final course concert in the magnificent chapel of St Peter's Seminary.
 This concert will be open to the public and will take place at 2:30pm on Sunday, May 29.
 The concert will include a selection of the music we've learned over the course of the week, including chamber choir, tutti, small group, and solo selections.